Parenting education and support

 North Central Parenting Group

 A non-profit, non-denominational organization providing classes led by local child development experts to parents of infants to preschool-age children.
+Morning and evening classes available with free childcare offered.
+Annual registration fee is $200 & up.

 A statewide, nonprofit organization that provides free classes and support groups for parents of children ages 0 to 18.
 Instructors are certified to teach classes on numerous topics related to nurturing parenting, including discipline, parent child bonding, managing stress and anger and meeting emotional needs.
 One-time workshops, parent-child interactive sessions and weekly parenting classes are available.
 Parenting Arizona also offers in-home visitation and one-on-one interaction with a family support specialist for families with children age 5 and under.
 Activities and strategies promote healthy development, positive parenting skills and productive parent/child interaction.